 - The opportunity to demonstrate to staff, students, partners and funders the institution’s commitment to public engagement

 - Compelling evidence to submit to underpin funding applications, REF submissions, and other quality assurance processes

 This year we have launched a Faculty/Research Centre level Watermark assessment process.

 Since 2008 there has been strategic investment in encouraging universities to embed engagement into their work.
 A recent report, that sought to take stock of progress to date, suggested that much had been achieved, but there were opportunities and challenges ahead.
 One such opportunity was the need to recognise and reward excellence in institutional support for public engagement.
 The Engage Watermark is one key way to do this.

-The second round of applications for 2018 is now open until 5th October.
+Applications for 2019 are now open until 5th October.